godotengine/godot-docs/classes/class_animationnodeoneshot.rst

 - void **set_fadeout_time** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_fadeout_time** **(** **)**

 The fade-out duration.
-For example, setting this to ``1.0`` for a 5 second length animation will produce a crossfade that starts at 4 second and ends at 5 second during the animation.
+For example, setting this to ``1.0`` for a 5 second length animation will produce a cross-fade that starts at 4 second and ends at 5 second during the animation.

 .. rst-class:: classref-item-separator